10:00am - 1:00pm (Central)

 Tennessee Certified Peer Recovery Specialist (CPRS)

-TAMHO has applied to the Tennessee Certified Peer Recovery Specialist for consideration of approval of up to 2.75 contact/clock hours with appropriate conference documentation.
-Approval is pending
+This event has been approved by the Tennessee Certified Peer Recovery Specialist for up to 2.50 contact/clock hours with appropriate conference documentation.

 This project is funded under a Grant Contact with the State of Tennessee Department of Mental Health and Substance Abuse Services.